 We know you want the best learning experience for your students, and you might be tempted to try out free online tools or networking sites.
 Many of these free tools involve a clickthrough agreement or other statement that requires you to agree to terms and conditions.
-Please be aware, you are not legally allowed to accept these types of agreements as an employee of Ohio State.
+Please be aware that you are not legally allowed to accept these types of agreements as an employee of Ohio State.
 You should only use supported and vetted tools available university-wide or through your college or department.
-Learn more about clickthrough agreements.

 A